plone/plone.restapi-client/docs/actions/querystring-search.md

 ## Get Querystring Search Using POST request

+### Mutation function

-This function is used to search for the given criteria.
+Use the `postQuerystringSearchMutation` function to get the mutation for fetching the search results for a page.

-- Function name: `postQuerystringSearchMutation`
+### Hook

+Use the `usePostQuerystringSearch` hook to get the search results for a page.

 ### Parameters